ajimix/anybox-search/README.md

 # abs Anybox Search Client

-**Super fast Anybox search for the impatient.**
+**Super fast Anybox search for the terminal and Alfred.**

-This allows to search Anybox bookmarks database without even opening the app.
+Allows to search Anybox bookmarks without the app running in both the terminal and in Alfred.

 **Note:** This app uses Anybox database directly.
 This is undocumented and not supported by Anybox.
-So run it at your own risk!
+So use it at your own risk!

 **Terminal preview**